DonMVB/aws/AWS_Assoc_SAA_C02.md

 Search or jump to…

 ### 9.1.25.
 Unified Scaling Service (Added 11/11/2020)
-- The services covered by Unified Auto Scaling are EC2, Spot Fleets, DynamoDB, Aurora Read Replicas, and ECS on Fargate
+- The services covered by Unified Auto Scaling are EC2, Spot Fleets, DynamoDB, Aurora Read Replicas, and ECS on Fargate.

 ### 9.1.26.
 LightSail
 - Easy way to get started.
 Focused on predefined servers to deploy and manage websites in the cloud.
 Sold as a "bundle".